joseph-jalbert/ftp/README.md

 * Pull in our repo hosted on WPEngine
 * Pull in our interim repos for our hosts (currently,  Pantheon and WPEngine)
 * Pull in WordPress' latest core code from [wordpress.org](http://wordpress.org)

-###Build our project
-* This is currently empty, but should include some form of composer for backend dependency management, bower for frontend dependency management, grunt for processing, etc.

 ### Process our repos

 ##### Pantheon